PERSONAL STATEMENT BY ANNE TERESA DE KEERSMAEKER

 What is specific to the Rosas body of work is its diversity.
 There is, for instance, Fase, which is danced by two female dancers, but also The Six Brandenburg Concertos with a large cast of mostly male dancers.
 There are pieces that stem from music (music being my very first partner) and more recently pieces that start from visual arts, not to mention certain pieces that involve text.
 There are large and smaller scale productions.
 There are pieces for the stage, the museum, the forest.
 To keep a diverse repertory alive is extremely challenging and different for each company.

 The various ways of approaching repertory have made for a beautiful adventure at Rosas.
 A key, and most obvious, aspect of this is the changing of casts.
 From Fase and Rosas danst Rosas onwards, many pieces have been danced by new casts within Rosas.
 In 2016, we had a new start with a group of young dancers who worked intensively on mainly the early repertory.
 The plan was to have a second company for this part of the work, but unfortunately this was completely wiped away by the storm of COVID, for the simple reason that it was not financially sustainable.
 Understandably, at a moment when the whole dance field was suffering, organizers wanted to give priority to new work.
 Other companies have also restaged Rosas pieces: the Paris Opera made wonderful versions of Rain, Bartok/Beethoven/Schönberg, and Drumming.
 Even right now the Opera Ballet Vlaanderen is performing Rain.
-This follows their performances of Mozart/Concert Arias in 2022, and a part of Fase earlier this year, all accompanied by live music, which Rosas can’t afford to do.
+This follows their performances of Fase earlier this year, and Mozart/Concert Arias in 2022, also accompanied by live music, which Rosas can’t afford to do.

 Another important aspect of our repertory is rewriting, which can be approached in many different ways.
 For example, Zeitung was rewritten as Zeitigung in collaboration with Louis Nam Le Van Ho.
 I shared with him the principles upon which this piece was based and gave him carte blanche to make his own version using the same principles.
 We then came together to combine the original writing with his new approach.
 A second example of rewriting is the transition from Vortex Temporum to Work/Travail/Arbeid, which involved shifting from the black box to the white cube.
 The difference between these spaces called for a rewriting of the original material.
 The resulting two pieces, which are branches of the same tree, are characterized by different relationships to time, space (fixed or liquid), audience, and music.
 We have also done the reverse, by moving a choreography for the white cube back into the black box.